nop33/si/src/content/custom-page/get-involved.md

   columnsWithButtons:
     - title: Apply
       content: |
-        We expect to start hiring for specific positions soon.
-Until then, you can send in a general application.
+        We are just starting to raise funds.
+For now, you can send us a general application to signal interest.
       button:
         text: Apply
         url: https://airtable.com/shr1fLH2prZYWukIM
     - title: Collaborate
       content: |
-        We happily collaborate and provide feedback on research projects aiming to contribute to fields of our interest.
+        We are happy to receive collaboration proposals or provide feedback on projects related to our focus areas.
+For select audiences, we also give talks and workshops.
     - title: Partner
       content: |
-        We are always looking for institutional partners who desire to improve their decision-making to benefit future generations.
+        We are always looking for institutional partners aiming to improve the representation of future generations in public policy-making and reduce global catastrophic risks.
 getInTouchSection:
   title: Get in touch
   intro: |
-    TODO: Here comes some intro text if needed.
-It can be removed, of course!
+    Questions, comments, propositions?
+Get in touch!
 stayInTouchSection:
   title: "Stay up to date"
   newsletter: